Hang gliding 1975

 This page continues from Hang gliding 1974.

-From some time in early 1975, instead of carrying the de-rigged glider on my shoulders the whole way (about a half hour) to the slope, I added some padding to my bike and wheeled it there.
+From some time in early 1975, instead of carrying the de-rigged glider on my shoulders from home the whole way to the slope (about a half hour) I added some padding to my bike and wheeled it there.

 My local flying site was a public walking, biking, and radio control glider flying area.
 Crowds accumulated on warm spring flying days.
 Despite the simplicity of the standard Rogallo, I used a written check list when rigging it.
 One gent with a walking stick insisted that, “If you were in the army, you would have to remember all that.”
 Another chimed in, “If you join the RAF, you can do this for free.”
 (One difference between then and now is that I bought the kit-form Skyhook with money left over from my student grant.)
 Still another earnest fellow: “Why don’t you join the navy?”

-I did not have a car, but I met two men at my local hill taking it in turns to fly a hang glider made by Kestrel Kites of Poole, of whom I had never heard.
+I did not have a car (or a snow trak) but I met two men at my local hill taking it in turns to fly a hang glider made by Kestrel Kites of Poole, of whom I had never heard.
 They introduced me to the local hang gliding club and they gave me lifts to new flying sites.
 I no longer always flew alone.

 Although no scenery is in view, this was taken at Monk’s Down in 1975, which I still fly 40 years later (2015).